 There are many ways to craft an estate plan for an individual or family.
 The basic building blocks consist of powers of attorney, healthcare directives, guardianship planning, and will(s) and/or trust(s) to direct where your stuff goes when you pass.
 Which tools should be used in a specific case really comes down to the customers end goals after a strategic planning meeting with an attorney.
 One thing is certain, however, regardless of which tools you incorporate into your estate plan, they mean nothing if you have not properly structured your assets.

 With trusts, estate planning is very similar.
 TOD’s and POD’s can still be used, but you also have the option of funding the trust directly with your assets.
-Funding happens in many ways, like when you use a general warranty deed to transfer real property, retitle the ownership of bank accounts, and/or transfer membership interests if you own a business into the trusts name.
+Funding happens in many ways, like when you use a general warranty deed to transfer real property.
+Or, retitle the ownership of bank accounts into the trusts name.
+You can also transfer membership interests of a business into the trusts name.

 One common pitfall I encounter with customers who previously set up their trusts through an online service, or unfortunately an inexperienced lawyer, is they fail to “fund” the trust.